The-Hacker-Recipes/The-Hacker-Recipes/web-services/configuration/default-credentials.md

 # 🛠️ Default credentials

 Default credentials are a really simple and extremely common way to get an initial access to a system.
-Many devices (especially in the Internet of Things) come with default non-random password that are often left unchanged.
+Many devices (especially in the Internet of Things) come with default non-random passwords that are often left unchanged.
 Here is an example of a few very common credentials :

 | Username | Password |
 |----------|----------|